 - 2 to 3 teaspoons Lemon Juice, Apple Cider Vinegar, or Cream of Tartar

 - Plain or Unsweetened Milk Alternative (soy, rice, oat, etc.)

 Directions: Add enough of the milk alternative to the juice, vinegar, or cream of tartar to make one cup.
 Let the solution stand for ten minutes before adding to your recipe.

-Look for powdered milks made from Potato or Rice in natural retailers or online.
-DariFree by Vance’s is a good option for Gluten Free Dairy Free folks.
-Coconut Milk powder is also available, but some brands have a high oil content which may alter the finished product in a recipe.
+Look for powdered milks made from potato, rice or nuts in natural retailers or online.
+A quick Amazon search yields lots of good option for gluten-free dairy-free folks.
+Coconut milk powder is also available, but some brands have a high oil content which may alter the finished product in a recipe.

 Half and Half:

-Their are Soy and Coconut based Half and Half products in the refrigerated section of most natural retailers.
+There are Soy and Coconut based Half and Half products in the refrigerated section of most natural retailers (my favorite is from Foragrer products).
 Alternatively, you can make your own Half and Half using one of these methods:

 Blend 1 part Coconut Cream to 1 part fluid Milk Alternative (soy, rice, etc.)